Aims, Aspirations & Values

 - Continue to value and develop our ‘learning to learn’ culture in a safe place where we can make mistakes and try new ideas

 - Help each other to develop lively, enquiring minds and encourage them to express themselves clearly in a variety of ways

 - Foster strong links with our families and the wider community

 - Work hard to maintain the values of our school.

 Our curriculum is supported by the core value of the school ‘Respect’, which was chosen by the children.
 This demands that other children, adults, beliefs, cultures and traditions are valued alongside our traditional and contemporary British values.
 Knowledge and understanding of these is developed through various areas of the curriculum as well as within the RE and PSHE subject areas.
 Important religious festivals from different faiths are marked as well as the Christian Holy days.
-Black History week is a key feature within the school calendar as is British Week which each year celebrates a different aspect of our culture.
+Black History month is a key feature within the school calendar as is British Fortnight which each year celebrates a different aspect of our culture.

 The 6 Rs Learning Qualities